palantir/conjure-go/conjure/cycles/README.md

 "com.palantir.api_rootbar_rootfoo"
 ```

 In addition, we'll need to de-duplicate any types with conflicting names in the merging conjure packages.
-We'll do it by
-iterating over all times sorted by conjure package name and then type name.
-If we've already seen a type of the same
+We'll do it by prepending the original conjure package name to the type name if a type is present more than one time
+in the Go package.
-name, we append number starting from 1 and increasing each time.
+If we've already seen a type of the same name, we append number starting from 1 and increasing each time.

 For example,
 ```json